 Only In Denver performance types do not require lavish improvements to the audience front of house facilities to meet their expectations, nor are the houses technical improvements cost prohibitive.
 The house ceiling shell winches and technical systems presently need total refurbishing.
 The seating width in the facility is adequate for audiences who presently sit in 17” seats in comparable spaces.

-Why not respond to the market of the future by repurpose Boettcher cost effectively to in increase attendance, occupancy income and service the vibrant, young neighborhoods?
+Why not respond to the market of the future by repurposing Boettcher cost-effectively to in increasing attendance, occupancy income and service the vibrant, young neighborhoods?

 Presently, audiences are traveling to the Pikes Peak Center to see bands, speakers and lecture series etc… Let’s get them downtown spending dollars in Denver.

 Only In Denver is proposing: A Phased Development with Phased Funding: